Operation Manual

 - 1Open the result in the asset editing workflow.

-- 3Clean the result with erase, inpaint, crop, or background removal if needed.
+- 3Clean the result with erase, crop, or background removal if needed.

-- 5Repeat until the page has been broken into a usable asset set.
+- 4Repeat until the page has been broken into a usable asset set.

 What you will get